-Amazon have been doing rather well in the home hub department of late.
+Amazon has been doing rather well in the home hub department of late.
 The original Echo was a blockbuster hit, as was it’s smaller sibling, the Echo Dot.
 The recent release of the Echo look (a smart camera that gives you fashion advice) is yet to prove it’s worth in the market, but from what we have seen so far, it will probably carve out a niche for itself to some degree.
-The big news from Amazon this week however, is the release of the Echo Show, which is basically an Echo with a screen built in.
-While this may sound a little pointless, there are many ways that a screen would compliment the original Echo when interacting with it, and Amazon have given us a detailed look at what we can expect from the new device, starting with their new core feature, video calls.
+The big news from Amazon this week, however, is the release of the Echo Show, which is basically an Echo with a screen built in.
+While this may sound a little pointless, there are many ways that a screen would compliment the original Echo when interacting with it, and Amazon has given us a detailed look at what we can expect from the new device, starting with their new core feature, video calls.

 Most of us assumed we would be using video calls more than telephone calls by now, but perhaps surprisingly the average consumer still leans heavily towards audio calls.
-This is slowly changing with apps like Facetime, which have foregone the issues Skype seemed to have on mobile by being baked right in to the operating system.
-The Echo Show is putting video calling front and center of the new device, and the ease of use is something Amazon hope will encourage people to buy more than one of these devices at a time.
+This is slowly changing with apps like Facetime, which have foregone the issues Skype seemed to have on mobile by being baked right into the operating system.
+The Echo Show is putting video calling front and centre of the new device, and the ease of use is something Amazon hope will encourage people to buy more than one of these devices at a time.
 The whole idea of the Echo ecosystem is that you can have one of these devices in each room, and now with the Show bringing video calling to the home in a simple hub, they are also hoping you might buy one of these devices for your extended family too.

-Echo at the center
+Echo at the centre

 Besides from the screen, which we will get to in a minute, the Echo Show is basically an Amazon Echo.
-Inside, the Show has 8 microphones (Echo has 7), speakers, a webcam, and a 7 inch touch screen.
+Inside, the Show has 8 microphones (Echo has 7), speakers, a webcam, and a 7-inch touchscreen.
 All the functionality that comes with the Echo is baked right in here, but thanks to the new screen, recipe steps can now be displayed and not just spoken, album artwork can be shown while listening to music, weather reports can be shown in more detail, and Youtube videos can be watched right there on the device.
 You can even display lyrics while you listen to your Amazon music collection, which will probably extend to Spotify at some point but no definitive word has been given on that yet.